 The Urubamba River naturally irrigates the Sacred Valley’s alluvial plain, creating fertile soil that has been used in agriculture for centuries.
 Farmers here grow an array of crops on the valley floor, including corn, potatoes, quinoa, and tropical fruits.
 As the plain gives way to Andean slopes, the landscape transitions to one of verdant forests and high grasses, punctuated by prickly cacti and colorful wildflowers.
 The area is rich with wildlife, including rare bird species like the bearded mountaineer, sparkling violetears, and Andean parakeets.

 The Quechua make up the largest group of indigenous people in Peru.
-The Quechua of the Sacred Valley subsist primarily on agriculture, with some villages also reviving traditional Inca weaving techniques to make textiles and other handicrafts for sale.
+The Quechua of the Sacred Valley subsist primarily on agriculture, with some villages also reviving traditional Inca weaving techniques to make textiles and other handicrafts.
 Many other Inca traditions continue to live on in the music, food, and religion of these communities—customs that have largely died out in urban centers.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.